ferdithedev/OverBlock/README.md

 ### Setting up

 1. You have to restart your server one time after you loaded the plugin the first time so less bugs can occur!
 2. You will see that in the datafolder of the plugin a subfolder called `gameMaps/` is created.
-This is the folder where your maps a stored at.
+This is the folder where your maps are stored at.
 To add a map just put it into the folder.
 To register the arena you have to set some settings in the `arenas.yml` file which also should be created automatically:

 ![grafik](https://user-images.githubusercontent.com/69450649/163048980-fa189453-5450-4eef-822e-13e755d9e86b.png)